SHARMA-1729/Assignment/README.md

 }
 ```

-# Defining Your Data Model and Creating Database Tables
+# Defining Your Data Model and Creating Database Tables:)
 In this step, you will define your data model in the Prisma schema file.
 This data model will then be mapped to the database with Prisma Migrate, which will generate and send the SQL statements for creating the tables that correspond to your data model.
 Since you’re building a playlist application, the main entities of the application will be artists and songs.

 Prisma uses its own data modeling language to define the shape of your application data.